HTB - EscapeTwo

 Add-DomainObjectAcl -TargetIdentity ca_svc -PrincipalIdentity ryan -Rights fullcontrol

-Get NT hash of ca_svc using shadow credential attack
+hash of ca_svc

-With ca_svc hash, I can authenticate to the domain and begin to enumerate ADCS
+hash, I can authenticate to the domain and begin to enumerate ADCS

 ┌─[kali@parrot]─[~/HackTheBox/platform/machines/EscapeTwo]